 TABLE 103-1Causes of Vulvovaginal Symptoms in Children |Favorite Table|Download (.pdf) TABLE 103-1 Causes of Vulvovaginal Symptoms in Children

 Others: trauma, polyps, tumors, systemic illness, psychosomatic vaginal complaints

 Evaluation should include a full history, including symptoms (soreness, itching, burning, dysuria, odor, discharge), location, duration, prior treatments, hygiene habits, voiding habits, physical activities, and the potential for sexual abuse (sexual abuse is covered in Chapter 144 and a comprehensive discussion of sexually transmitted infections is covered in Chapter 89).1 Evaluation should also include an external genital examination.
 Aspects of a complete external genitalia exam are noted in Table 103-2.
 A vaginal culture should be obtained if significant vaginal discharge is present.5 Positive cultures are more likely in the clinical setting of visible vaginal discharge with moderate to severe inflammation extending beyond the introitus.6

 TABLE 103-2External Genitalia Examination |Favorite Table|Download (.pdf) TABLE 103-2 External Genitalia Examination

 Explain to child, parent/care giver that the examination is not painful, provide opportunity to ask questions

 Educate child in appropriate language that only parents/caregivers/health care providers can touch or examine genital/private area

 Vitals signs and systemic physical examination first followed by genital inspection

-Examination should include inspection of external genitalia, visualization of the vagina, and rarely a ...
+Examination should include inspection of external genitalia, visualization of the vagina, and ...